bit-broker/website/content/en/docs/concepts/connectors.md

 ##### Live vs Staging Connectors

 By default, newly created connectors are not "live".
 This means that data which they contribute will _not_ be visible within the [Consumer API](/docs/consumer/).
 Implementing a data connector can be a tricky operation and may require a few attempts before data is being delivered to a sufficient quality.
-Hence it is useful to isolate contributions from certain connectors into a "staging space" - so that it doesn't pollute the public space visible to [consumers](/docs/concepts/users/#consumers).
+Hence, it is useful to isolate contributions from certain connectors into a "staging space" - so that it doesn't pollute the public space visible to [consumers](/docs/concepts/users/#consumers).

 In order to make a connector's data visible, it must be [promoted to live status](/docs/coordinator/connectors/#promoting-a-connector-to-live).
 Only [coordinator](/docs/concepts/users/#coordinators) users can promote connectors in this way.
 They can also [demote connectors](/docs/coordinator/connectors/#demoting-a-connector-from-live), if they believe their data should no longer be publically visible.